Does Your Business Have Goodwill or Intangible Assets? Impairment Testing May Be Required

 Some examples of triggering events include:

-- Macroeconomic conditions, such as a deterioration in general economic conditions, limitations on accessing capital, fluctuations in foreign exchange rates, or other developments in equity and credit markets.
+- Macroeconomic conditions, such as a deterioration in general economic conditions, limitations on accessing capital, fluctuations in foreign exchange rates, or other adverse developments in equity and credit markets.

 - Cost factors such as increases in raw materials, labor, or other costs that have a negative effect on earnings and cash flows.